-Be dingo-safe! on Fraser Island
+Be dingo-safe! on K'gari (Fraser Island)

 Help protect dingoes and stay safe